-In addition to required state courses, students must choose other courses to complete their schedules and their graduation plan.
+In addition to required state courses, students must choose 1-3 based on their grade level and other elective courses to complete their schedules.

 Gifted and Talented Program

 The Gifted and Talented (GATE) Program within the Crowley Independent School District is an integral part of the district's fundamental commitment to meet the individual needs of all students.
 The school district is dedicated to the development of each student's talents and abilities.
 In 6th-8th grade, gifted students are served through advanced courses.